 This is an approach a school could use, but we recommend you use appointment type method.

-In another example, students may be reluctant or unsure of how to check their schedule, and may be frequently absent for AI.
+In another example, students may be reluctant or unsure of how to check their schedule, and may be frequently absent for accelerated instruction.